mrphys/tensorflow-mri/paper.md

 # Summary

-Open-source reconstruction software is vital for the ongoing development of accelerated Magnetic Resonance Imaging (MRI).
+Open-source reconstruction software is vital for the ongoing development of accelerated magnetic resonance imaging (MRI).
 Current state-of-the-art techniques are complex and often time-consuming, which hinders uptake of accelerated techniques in the clinical environment.
-Recently, Deep Learning (DL) has revolutionized MRI reconstruction, reducing reconstruction time while maintaining high image quality.
+Recently, deep learning (DL) has revolutionized MRI reconstruction, reducing reconstruction time while maintaining high image quality.
 However, deployment in the research and clinical environment requires a of combination of modern DL frameworks, such as TensorFlow, with MRI reconstruction operations.
 Thus, we present *‘TensorFlow MRI’*, an open-source library of TensorFlow operators for rapid computational MRI, particularly focussed on reconstruction (DL and non-DL) and post-processing for MRI data.

 # Statement of need

 *‘TensorFlow MRI’* is a library of TensorFlow operators for computational magnetic resonance imaging.
 Its purpose is to simplify the creation of end-to-end MRI reconstruction and processing pipelines, within a unified platform.
-*‘TensorFlow’* is a highly efficient scientific computing framework, designed for machine learning.
+*‘TensorFlow’* is a highly efficient scientific computing framework, designed for machine learning (ML).
 It has two key advantages: (i) It can be run easily on heterogenous hardware, including CPUs and GPUs, with no or minimal code changes, and, (ii) It enables automatic differentiation, which is essential for deep learning, but also convenient for other optimization problems, such as iterative types of MRI reconstruction.
 However, MRI reconstructions often rely on MRI-specific software, which does not typically interface easily with TensorFlow’s computing model.
 We developed *‘TensorFlow MRI’* to address this, by extending the TensorFlow ecosystem to seamlessly incorporate MRI-specific functionality.
 *‘TensorFlow MRI’* features include: MRI-adapted linear algebra and convex optimization frameworks, differentiable operators and utilities for k-space sampling, parallel imaging and compressed sensing, and other signal processing operators that are common in MRI.
 It also provides a collection of frequently used ML models, layers, metrics and loss functions for image reconstruction and post-processing.
 TensorFlow MRI also contributes a native non-uniform fast Fourier transform (NUFFT), a basic operation in non-Cartesian MRI reconstruction.
 We use and adapt the FINUFFT library [@BarnettNUFFT][@ShihNUFFT] and contribute interfacing code and a custom gradient implementation for seamless use within TensorFlow.